 In support of student wellbeing, Trinity College offers a confidential counselling service to any current student who may require this service.
-Students do not need consent of a parent or caregiver to access counselling services.

 What is a school counsellor?